Lincoln Premiere

-The Lincoln Premiere was a luxury car model sold by Lincoln in the 1956 to 1960 model years.
-Positioned below the company's Continental Mark II coupe during 1956–1957 and above the Capri which it shared from 1956–1959, it was produced in 2 and 4 door versions which could both accommodate up to six people.
+The Lincoln Premiere is a luxury car model that was sold by Lincoln in the 1956 to 1960 model years.
+Positioned below the company's Continental Mark II coupe during 1956–1957 and above the Capri which it shared from 1956 to 1959, it was produced in 2 and 4 door versions which could both accommodate up to six people.

 The Premiere was for a short time the largest, top level 4-door sedan Lincoln offered against rivals from Cadillac, Imperial and Packard during the mid-1950s while not being available as an extended length limousine.